Fleur Bennett

 Fleur Alison Bennett (born 18 June 1968) is a British television actress best known for her work on the sitcom Grace & Favour (a spinoff of Are You Being Served?) and the Channel 5 soap opera Family Affairs.

 Life and career

 Bennett was born in St Ives in Cornwall, England on 18 June 1968.
 She was educated at Mountview Theatre School and Guildhall School of Music and Drama in London.

 Bennett debuted in the Are You Being Served? spin-off Grace & Favour (1992–1993), in which she played the part of Mavis Moulterd.
 After the show ended, she had small appearances on Nelson's Column (1994) and Cracker (1995).

 In 1997, she played Laura Forester in the mini-series The Rag Nymph.
 Between 1997 and 1999, she played Belinda Rhodes in the TV-series Family Affairs.
 She also made a guest appearance in Heartbeat in 1998.

-Her television career in recent years has consisted mainly of guest appearances in Midsomer Murders (2001), Casualty (2002) and Down to Earth (2005).
+Her television career in later years consisted mainly of guest appearances in Midsomer Murders (2001), Casualty (2002) and Down to Earth (2005).